brenner-tobias/addon-cloudflared/README.md

 Cloudflared connects your Home Assistant Instance via a secure tunnel to a domain or subdomain at Cloudflare.
-Doing that, you can expose your Home Assistant to the Internet without opening ports in your router.
+Doing that, you can expose your Home Assistant to the Internet without opening any ports in your router.
 Additionally, you can utilize Cloudflare Teams, their Zero Trust platform to further secure your Home Assistant connection.